1devansh/Video-classification-safe-violent/README.md

-Video Analysis to Detect Suspicious Activity Based on Deep Learning Learn how to build on AI system that can classify a video into three classes: criminal or violent activity, potentially suspicious, or safe.
+# Video Analysis to Detect Suspicious Activity Based on Deep Learning
+### Using Deep Learing techniques to classify a video into three classes: criminal or violent activity, potentially suspicious, or safe.